AngeloCore/setil/README.md

 `compile(input: string, rawOutput: string, rawOptions?: Partial<Options>): Promise<Result>`

-- input - The input code, as SEA doesn't accept imports after compilation, you can use rollup to bundle your project into a single file.
-You can also check [rollup-plugin-jsative](https://github.com/AngeloCore/rollup-plugin-jsative) if you use native modules.
+- input - Since SEA doesn't allow imports after compilation, you can use rollup to bundle your project into a single file.
+You can also check [rollup-plugin-jsative](https://github.com/AngeloCore/rollup-plugin-jsative) if you are using native modules.
 - output (rawOutput) - The output path of your application, e.g. `./program.exe`.
 - options (rawOptions) - Any additional customization, checkout [Options](#options)